-2) Cost Apportionment for AIWFMP Non-standard Initial Response Fires
+b.
+Cost Apportionment for AIWFMP Non-standard Initial Response Fires

 An incident-specific cost apportionment agreement should be considered for fires involving multiple jurisdictions that have received a non-standard initial response as defined in the AIWFMP.
 A fire originating in the Critical, Full, or Pre-Conversion Modified Fire Management Option that is not immediately suppressed due to lack of resources or safety concerns may be a likely candidate for an incident-specific cost apportionment agreement.
-By default, non-standard initial responses will be apportioned as described in Clause VI.1.D above.
+By default, non-standard initial responses will be apportioned as described in Section VI.A.2 above.

-3) Cost Apportionment for Fires that Merge
+c.
+Cost Apportionment for Fires that Merge

 An incident-specific cost apportionment agreement should be considered for allocating costs between fires that involve multiple jurisdictions and have merged (burned together).
-See ICS-209 and agency final fire reports directions for reporting requirements and reference 2016 NWCG memo EB-M-16-024 and attachments EB-M-16-024a and EB-M-16-024b available at https://www.nwcg.gov/executive-board/correspondence for additional considerations.
-By default, when wildfires merge, costs for each fire will be maintained independently and will be apportioned as described in Clause VI.1.D above.
+See ICS-209 and agency final fire reports directions for reporting requirements and reference 2016 NWCG memo EB-M-16-024 and attachments EB-M-16-024a and EB-M-16-024b for additional considerations.
+By default, when wildfires merge, costs for each fire will be maintained independently and will be apportioned as described in Section VI.A.2 above.

-4) Cost Apportionment for Overwintering Fires
+d.
+Cost Apportionment for Overwintering Fires